GoogleCloudPlatform/knfsd-cache-utils/deployment/terraform-module-knfsd/modules/loadbalancer/README.md

 ## Inputs

-* PROJECT - (Optional) The Google Cloud Project that the load balancer is being deployed to.
-If it is not provided, the provider project is used.
+* PROJECT - (Required) The Google Cloud Project that the load balancer is being deployed to.

-* REGION - (Optional) The [Google Cloud Region](https://cloud.google.com/compute/docs/regions-zones) to use for deployment of the load balancer.
-If it is not provided, the provider region is used.
+* REGION - (Required) The [Google Cloud Region](https://cloud.google.com/compute/docs/regions-zones) to use for deployment of the load balancer.

 * PROXY_BASENAME - (Required) A nickname to use for this Knfsd deployment (used to ensure uniquely named resources for multiple deployments).